GoogleContainerTools/skaffold/docs-v2/content/en/docs/references/cli/_index.md

 	Runs deployments in the specified namespace.
 When used with 'render' command, renders manifests contain the namespace

     --no-prune=false:
-	Skip removing images and containers built by Skaffold
+	Skip removing images and containers built by Skaffold during cleanup after dev or debug mode

     --no-prune-children=false:
 	Skip removing layers reused by Skaffold